THLO/teevee/README.md

 A different end date can be provided in the form `--end [YEAR]-[MONTH]-[DAY]`, e.g., `--end 2020-04-23`.

+If no start date is provided, the start date is set to the current day.
-On the contrary, a starting date for the search *must* be provided, either in the form of a starting date in the form `--start [YEAR]-[MONTH]-[DAY]` or as a difference to the end date in the form `--past [X][days | months |  years]`, e.g., `--past 9days` or `--past 19months`.
+A start date can be provided in the form `--start [YEAR]-[MONTH]-[DAY]` or as a difference to the end date in the form `--past [X][days | months |  years]`, e.g., `--past 9days` or `--past 19months`.
+The use of of multiple time units is allowed, e.g., `--past "1month 2days"`
 It is further permissible to use `d`, `m`, and `y` for days, months, and years, respectively.
-Note that a starting date or interval must be provided.